 The museum is exposed to credit risk resulting from the possibility that parties may default on their financial obligations.
-The museum's maximum exposure to credit risk represents the sum of the carrying value of its cash, short-term investments and its accounts receivable.
-The museum's cash and short-term investments are deposited with a Canadian chartered bank and as a result, management believes the risk of loss on these items to be remote.
+The museum's maximum exposure to credit risk represents the sum of the carrying value of its cash and its accounts receivable.
+The museum's cash is deposited with a Canadian chartered bank and as a result, management believes the risk of loss on these items to be remote.
 The museum manages its credit risk by reviewing accounts receivable aging monthly and following up on outstanding amounts.
 Management believes that all accounts receivable at year end will be collected and that a provision for uncollectible amounts is not considered necessary.